 When a river, lake, estuary, or spring does not meet state water quality standards, the department determines a water quality restoration goal known as a TMDL that will restore the waterbody so that it meets its standards.
 TMDLs address a specific impairment for a waterbody; therefore, a waterbody may have multiple TMDLs to address different pollutants.
 This report describes the status of TMDLs adopted as of December 31, 2018.

-DEP may develop a BMAP, in collaboration with local stakeholders, to achieve one or more TMDLs.
+The department may develop a BMAP, in collaboration with local stakeholders, to achieve one or more TMDLs.
 BMAPs may be developed for surface waters and groundwater-fed springs.
-The management actions listed in the BMAPs comprise local projects proposed and committed to by counties, municipalities, special districts, private industrial facilities, wastewater utilities, the Florida Department of Transportation (FDOT), commercial agricultural operations, and other stakeholders.
+The management actions listed in the BMAPs comprise local projects proposed and committed to by counties, municipalities, special districts, private industrial facilities, wastewater utilities, the Florida Department of Transportation, commercial agricultural operations, and other stakeholders.
 The stakeholders provide details of their projects to DEP.
-This report describes the status of BMAPs adopted as of December 31, 2017.
-In some cases project information provided by the entity was incomplete or missing.
+This report describes the status of BMAPs adopted as of December 31, 2018.
+In some cases, information provided by the entity responsible for implementing a BMAP project was incomplete or missing.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.